LinkedIn is a powerful social network for professionals and a great place to create a sales strategy that brings results.

-In order to build trust with potential buyers and make sure that they know who you are and what value you offer them, start engaging ones who are interested in your product or service.
+In order to build trust with potential buyers and make sure that they know who you are and what value you offer them, start engaging those who are interested in your product or service.

-Connect strategically with decision makers at target companies who work in different departments or divisions within those companies (e.g., marketing).
+Connect strategically with decision-makers at target companies who work in different departments or divisions within those companies (e.g., marketing).

 These connections will help open doors later on down the road when it comes time.